kaishock/Goodbye-World/Test-automation/WikipediaTestCase/README.md

 Each file connects with each other as in attached picture.
 Test executions are in **main** file.

-Such division was inspired by tutorial provided by [TechWithTim](https://www.youtube.com/c/TechWithTim)
+Such division was inspired by tutorial created by [TechWithTim](https://www.youtube.com/c/TechWithTim)

 > Mapping of test case architecture